 Heather Mertens is avidly all in for Jesus.
 She shares from her generous heart in the hope of encouraging others and bringing them together in community.
 Heather connects with me on many levels as she shares her trials and the miraculous overcoming of them by the grace of God.
 She writes out her heart at ’40 Year Wanderer’.

 Rebekah Gilbert is another searching soul who is open about her doubts and fears.
 She is a beautiful singer/songwriter and one who lives into the answers even as questions about life and faith fill and flood her heart.
 You can find her sharing her vulnerable journey of spiritual awakening at ‘A new song to sing’.

 Now it’s my turn to hop in and answer these questions…

 1) What am I writing or working on?

-Over the years I have contributed poetry to various anthologies and a few months ago I sensed God suggesting I write my own (gulp!) and helpfully providing a title to work with, which shall remain secret for the time being.
+Over the years I have contributed poetry to various anthologies.
+And a few months ago I sensed God suggesting I write my own (gulp!).
+He has helpfully provided a working title, which shall remain secret for the time being.

 This poetry book will speak of my life and times as an M.E and chronic illness sufferer as well as exploring universal themes of life, love, loss and faith.

 It is my dearest hope to self- publish it in the near future (God and health willing) and for proceeds to be given to a charity which is close to my heart.

 Apart from this, I am also working on a devotional book which will feature some of the Prayer Whispers God has spoken to me over the last few years.